-Limp is defined as a deviation in walking pattern away from the expected normal pattern for the child's age.
-Limp is an asymmetric gait, often, but not always, due to pain.
+Limp is a defined as an asymmetric gait which is often, but not always, due to pain.

-Conditions can range from the benign (such as a splinter in the foot) to the serious (such as Juvenile Idiopathic Arthritis (JIA), discussed in detail in the swollen joint module), to the life-threatening (such as malignancy, sepsis or non-accidental injury).
+The differential diagnosis is wide and varies with age.
+Conditions can range from the benign (e.g., splinter in the foot) to the serious (e.g., Juvenile Idiopathic Arthritis), to the life-threatening (e.g., malignancy, sepsis, rheumatic fever or non-accidental injury).

-Careful clinical assessment will help you to determine the likely cause, help identify red flags in the history and red flags in the examination, and guide further investigations and management.
+- Careful clinical assessment determines the likely cause, helps identify red flags (history and examination), and guide further investigations and management.

 - Growing pains do NOT cause limp.
 Be aware of the rules of growing pains

 Key points when assessing a child who is limping:

 - Young children may not verbalise pain and non-verbal clues are important (e.g., facial expression, withdrawal of a limb or non-use of a limb).

 - You need to observe the whole child and examine all joints as the history may not localise all joint involvement.
 As a minimum, a pGALS assessment is needed with movements performed passively if the child is young.

 - You need to be aware of normal musculoskeletal development and motor milestones to identify what is abnormal.